contentful/live-preview/README.md

 ### Field Tagging

-To tag fields you need to add the live preview data-attributes to the rendered HTML element output.
+To tag fields you need to add the live preview data-attributes (`data-contentful-entry-id`, `data-contentful-field-id`, `data-contentful-locale`) to the rendered HTML element output.
 You can do this in React via our helper function.
 The necessary styles for the live edit tags can be found in the '@contentful/live-preview/style.css' file.